-- Our operating performance and the operating performance of similar companies; - · Announcements by us or our competitors of acquisitions, business plans or commercial relationships; - · Any major change in our board of directors or senior management; - Publication of research reports or news stories about us, our competitors, or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - The public's reaction to our press releases, our other public announcements and our filings with the SEC; - · Sales of our common stock by our directors and executive officers; - · Adverse market reaction to any indebtedness we may incur or securities we may issue in the future; - · Short sales, hedging and other derivative transactions in our common stock; - · The market's reaction to our reduced disclosure as a result of being an emerging growth company under the JOBS Act; - · Threatened or actual litigation; and - Other events or factors, including changes in general conditions in the United States and global economies or financial markets (including those resulting from ongoing budget negotiations and intermittent government shutdowns in the United States, acts of God, war, incidents of terrorism, or responses to such events).
+- · Our operating performance and the operating performance of similar companies; - Announcements by us or our competitors of acquisitions, business plans or commercial relationships; - · Any major change in our board of directors or senior management; - Publication of research reports or news stories about us, our competitors, or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; - The public's reaction to our press releases, our other public announcements and our filings with the SEC; - · Sales of our common stock by our directors, executive officers and affiliates; - · Adverse market reaction to any indebtedness we may incur or securities we may issue in the future; - · Short sales, hedging and other derivative transactions in our common stock; - · Threatened or actual litigation; and - Other events or factors, including changes in general conditions in the United States and global economies or financial markets (including those resulting from the United Kingdom's decision to exit from the European Union, acts of God, war, incidents of terrorism, or other destabilizing events and the resulting responses to them).

 In addition, the stock market in general and the market for Internet-related companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
 Securities class action litigation has often been instituted against companies following periods of volatility in the overall market and in the market price of a company's securities.
 This litigation, if instituted against us, could result in substantial costs, divert our management's attention and resources, and harm our business, operating results, and financial condition.